joesen-dev/team-builder/README.md

 ## Description

+AS A manager

-AS A manager, I WANT to generate a webpage that displays my team's basic info, SO THAT I have quick access to their emails and GitHub profiles.
+I WANT to generate a webpage that displays my team's basic info

+SO THAT I have quick access to their emails and GitHub profiles

 ## Table of Contents